pantrypoints/sp/content/en/research/socrates/timaeus/chapter-02.md

 In one day and night of misfortune, all your warlike men in a body sank into the earth.
 The island of Atlantis similarly sank into the sea.

-This is why the sea in those parts is impassable because there is a shoal of mud in the way caused by the subsidence of the island.
+This is why the sea in those parts is impassable [isthmus of Panama?] because there is a shoal of mud in the way caused by the subsidence of the island.